nicholasmfong/Istanbul_Simulation/README.md

 # Istanbul_Simulation
-Simulation of dice rolls to find the best choice of action
+Simulation of dice rolls to find the best choice of action for the tea house tile.